cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 In fact, it performed worse and it was not able to avoid larger drops.
 Qualitatively, the graph looked similar to the version without trading fees.
 - `deep_rl_eiie_cnn_with_weights_online_training.py` implements online training functionality.
 In preliminary experiments, a small improvement could be observed.
 Also, tuning the hyperparameters (online epochs and window size) is crucial.
+- `deep_rl_eiie_cnn_with_weights_online_training_gpu.py` implements the GPU accelerated version.
+Keep in mind that it only activates a GPU and updates the shapes in the neural network.
+Further work is necessary: the train and loss function need to be annotated with `@tf.function` and the for-loops have to be translated into a tf.while_loop and no list.append() calls are allowed. list.append() calls should be replaced with `tf.TensorArray()`.
+Moreover, all variables should be wrapped either with `tf.constant()` or `tf.Variable`.
+These graph optimizations will leverage to full power of a GPU.
+On the other hand, the improved performance might not be as high, since data still has to be copied from CPU to GPU and back to CPU, which adds a considerable overhead.
 - TODO

 ## GET STARTED
+### INSTALLATION
+- tensorflow=2.9.1
+  - cudatoolkit=11.2
+  - cudnn=8.1.0
+- pandas-ta=0.3.14
+- cupy-cuda11x

+GPU tests were performed on NVIDIA® GeForce® RTX 2060 SUPER:
+NVIDIA-SMI 515.65.01    Driver Version: 515.65.01    CUDA Version: 11.7

+### RUNNING THE SIMULATION
-- first, run `generate_data_for_trading_pair.py` and make sure to have the folder `src/datasets`.
+- First, run `generate_data_for_trading_pair.py` and make sure to have the folder `src/datasets`.
 Feel free to delete the placeholder file `.empty`.
 This creates the csv files that are used for static backtesting throughout this project.
 - then, run a neural network file of your choice for analysis.
 Note that depending which neural network you are running, they might implement only some aspects of the actual neural network in the paper as well as evaluate the data differently.

 Make sure, you are using the CPU mode on laptop.
 Optionally, you can use the GPU mode where the support has been implemented.